mcdonc/.nixconfig/darwin/README.rst

       };

 Then edit ``configuration.nix`` and change all the mentions of ``chrism`` to your username, and possibly email addresses.
+Also change the SSH pubkeys to the one(s) you use.

 For a more general overview, see https://www.youtube.com/watch?v=Z8BL8mdzWHI&t=282s&pp=ygUKbml4LWRhcndpbg%3D%3D